 Charity Matters: Tell us a little about what The Be Perfect Foundation does?

-Hal Hargrave Jr.: The Be Perfect Foundation is a nonprofit thats mission is provide direct financial and emotional aid to individuals living with paralysis.
+Hal Hargrave Jr.: The Be Perfect Foundation is a nonprofit that’s mission is to provide direct financial and emotional aid to individuals living with paralysis.

 Charity Matters: What was the moment you knew you needed to act and start The Be Perfect Foundation?

-Hal Hargrave Jr.: Post injury in ICU Care there are over 200 people holding a vigil outside of the hospital room and all I can think is what can I possibly do to repay these people?
-That answer came about day five in ICU.
+Hal Hargrave Jr.: Post-injury in ICU Care there are over 200 people holding a vigil outside of the hospital room and all I can think is what can I possibly do to repay these people?
+That answer came about on day five in ICU.
 A friend of mine named Katie came into my hospital room and she breaks down sobbing.
-In that moment I realized that every action I make and every decision I make effects somebody around me.
-I realized in that moment that I could play the whoa is me card or change my attitude.
+At that moment I realized that every action I take and every decision I make affects somebody around me.
+I realized at that moment that I could play the whoa is me a card or change my attitude.

 Charity Matters: Tell us what success you have had?
 What has your impact been?

 Hal Hargrave Jr.:Let me just start with the most important number which is zero.
 I think our biggest impact has been that we are a one hundred percent volunteer endeavor and that zero dollars go to administrative costs.
 You will do this to serve others for the rest of your life because this is about other people and it is not about you.
-I want to people to know that this mom and pop organization gives 100 percent of funds to those we serve through program services.
-We have raised over seven million dollars providing over seventy -five wheel chairs for people in need, we have helped over 400 people stay in our exercise based therapy programs.
+I want people to know that this mom-and-pop organization gives 100 percent of funds to those we serve through program services.
+We have raised over seven million dollars providing over seventy-five wheelchairs for people in need, we have helped over 400 people stay in our exercise-based therapy programs.
 We meet people in the acute care setting typically within 72 hours of their accident to talk to remind them of the great possibilities that are out there.
 We also treat people with all types of neurological disorders now outside of spinal cord injuries.
 Be Perfect is a way of life and we want everyone to try to be a better version of themselves.